is06/sixteenbitnuts/doc/scenes_and_maps.md

 }
 ```

-Overriding the `Draw` method in Maps are not need at all because the engine already manages how to perform the display of every elements in the map.
+Overriding the `Draw` method in Maps is not needed at all because the engine already manages how to perform the display of every elements in the map.